lenniecottrell/100Days-r2/README.md

 #### Things I want to focus on tomorrow:

 - change the token to sessionStorage instead of localStorage?
+- figure out what I can prune from BookDetailShelf
 - deploy the new version

 #### Notes/Learnings